Pascal's Triangle - Like Structures,

 Special Mac Feature: Binary App + Added working menus

-Special Win Feature: Full-screen at startup, compatible with XP and upwards.
+Special Win Feature: Full-screen at startup, compatible with any PC that is Win XP or beyond.

 Pascalloids / Scallation is mainly generated from a seed number of 1, and is basically the same type of simple recursive algorithm that generates Pascal's Triangle, just more possible patterns.
 See the 2D or 3D 'Pascalloid Canvas' app to better understand the process.
 That app, under same GNU license has not been updated, yet ought to work just fine, and helps to understand the Scallation process without the additional dimension that would require animation.